bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

 }
 ```

-Now the function returns a _“box” with either result or error_.
+The function now returns a _“box” with either result or error_.
 This “box” encapsulates information about what happened and returns all of it to a higher level.

 ### More Accurate Signature